dcooney/ajax-load-more/README.txt

 2. Repeater Templates: Manage the front-end display and styling of Ajax loaded content.
 3. Custom Repeaters: Unlock the ability to create an infinite number of Repeater Templates.
 4. Shortcode Builder: Create complex WordPress queries in seconds using the intuitive Shortcode Builder.
-5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress content editor or a theme template file.
+5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.1.3 - October 1, 2024 =
+* UPDATE: Various security fixes.

 = 7.1.2 - May 30, 2024 =
 * FIX: Fixed issue with full article loading in Next Page add-on.